From: Mary Zalmanek

 Subject: Great Divide Progress - August 17 to 19

 August 17 - Rawlins to Aspen Alley (54 miles, 6850 feet)

 After feeding us breakfast, Jeff biked with us for about an hour as we left Rawlins.
 Kurt and his wife Sandy drove the motorhome for us today – just two more examples of how nice those BOB Boys (and their wives) are.
 The hardest part of meeting new friends on a trip like this is leaving them behind.

 Here's Evan pedaling beneath the canopy of aspens in the gorgeous mile-long stretch of road known as Aspen Alley near the Wyoming-Colorado border.

 The day was cool and overcast with scattered showers all around us.
-For most of the day we were lucky enough to miss the rain, but we were constantly hounded by steady headwinds.
+For most of the day, we were lucky enough to miss the rain, but we were constantly hounded by steady headwinds.
 About 5 miles from our camp, Jim and I got caught in a downpour.
-We donned our rain gear and when the thunder and lightening subsided, we finished the ride.
+We donned our rain gear and when the thunder and lightning subsided, we finished the ride.

 August 18 - Aspen Alley to Steamboat Lake (18 miles, 720 feet)